Nanolx/NanoDroid/doc/DeodexServices.md

 If you want to check beforehand (or afterwards), if your ROM supports Signature Spoofing, use this [tool](https://f-droid.org/de/packages/lanchon.sigspoof.checker/).

+## DEODEX

+If your `/system/framework/services.jar` file contains the file `classes.dex`, you can skip deodexing and start patching right-away, else following theese instructions.

 ## VDEX

 If you can see `/system/framework/oat/[arch]/services.vdex`, where [arch] is the device architecture (arm, arm64, x86 or x86_64), you should follow theese instructions.